 Given the information overload that we all have to deal with on a day-to-day basis, it makes sense that a company wants to make information visual.
 This is where an analytics dashboard can be incredibly helpful.

 An analytics dashboard allows a company to view all of the useful information with charts and graphs.
 For example, a simple analytics dashboard may present all product sales for the past month in the form of a simple and colorful pie chart.
-This allows business leaders and marketing departments to see information in the database visually.
+As a result, business leaders and marketing departments are able to see information in the database visually.

 Keeping it Simple

 The underlying philosophy that drives analytics dashboards is: KISS.
 This acronym stands for Keep It Simple Silly.
 In this sense, the analytics dashboard is a specific response to the modern world we inhabit.
 There is so much information that it can become overwhelming – and practically meaningless.
 Thus, presenting information in a structured, logical, and easy-to-understand way isn’t about dashboards, it’s about value.

 Without the database, our modern world would be so much harder to understand.
 Most importantly, a well-designed database can add tremendous value to any company or organization.
 Ultimately, great database design can quickly interpret raw data.
 This enables companies to define marketing or operational strategies based on data-driven decisions.

 Also, for information on which dashboard is right for you, check out our blog on The Best Dashboard Examples of 2019.
 Here, we go into the difference between strategic, operational, analytical, and tactical dashboards.

 What type of database design do you use?

 Let us know by commenting below or talking to us on social media!